rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 dig -t TXT blog.klaehn.org
 ```

 will return hash of the *current* content of this blog.
+This is automatically updated by continuous integration whenever I post something new.
+See [my previous post](http://blog.klaehn.org/2018/06/06/publish-blog-on-ipfs/) on how that works.

 Protocol labs is currently using the same mechanism for https://ipfs.io .
 Check `dig -t TXT ipfs.io` or `dig -t TXT _dnslink.dist.ipfs.io` to see how this works under the hood.

 # Assigning IP addresses to domains.